 By the way, does God have anything to do with painful pasts?
-Often, we tend to have a "pinball machine" view of life.
-We see painful events in life as meaningless obstacles that bounce us all over the place, and prevent us from reaching the goal.
-Oh, God may respond to our pain, but He seems powerless to prevent it.
+Often, we tend to have a pinball machine view of life.
+We see painful events in life as meaningless obstacles that bounce us all over the place, and prevent us from reaching the desired destination.
+Oh, God may feel for our pain, but He seems frustrated by it.

-The truth is, not so.
+Not so.
 Nothing surprises God.

 In the midst of Esther's pain, she had two key assets.
 One, she had a cousin who cared for her.
 And two, she had beauty, for she was "lovely in form and features (7)."
 Both assets play a vital role in the unfolding story.

 Esther not only entered the contest, but...

 2. Esther received preferential treatment (8-9).
 As verses 8-9 explain, "When the king's order and edict had been proclaimed, many girls were brought to the citadel of Susa and put under the care of Hegai.
 Esther also was taken to the king's palace and entrusted to Hegai, who had charge of the harem.
-9 The girl pleased him and won his favor.
+The girl pleased him and won his favor.
 Immediately he provided her with her beauty treatments and special food.
 He assigned to her seven maids selected from the king's palace and moved her and her maids into the best place in the harem."